Effective: September 2004

 - For liability reasons, parking or driving of private vehicles (vehicles other than State vehicles) in the fenced Physical Plant yard is prohibited except for authorized loading and unloading and for authorized vendors and contractors.

-- Parking of private vehicles in the paved area immediately to the South of the Physical Plant is prohibited except for vendor/contractor vehicles and for motor pool customers.
+- Parking of private vehicles in the paved area immediately to the South of the Physical Plant is prohibited except for vendor/contractor vehicles.